mateoconfeugo/together-apart/README.md

 Harvest low hanging fruit that yeilds nice to have features while in development

 -   forensic system analysis via instant replay using atop archive fils + auditd + log files + application virtualized containerization
+-   providing a swagger api that allows dev ops tasks to be easily scripted via your favorite language as a client creates a feedback path which makes what you can do directly from the devops docs directly or run as a script by running emacs as a dynamic language from called from a shell script.
+This active documentation is a playbook - an automated one.

-Use a push system based on ssh and public/private key access.
+-   Use a push system based on ssh and public/private key access.

 ## Features<a id="orgheadline59"></a>